Samerjnaz1999/skillx-SN/README.md

-# this is our first repounder skillx program
+# This is our first repo under Skillx program
+# This has been created by Samer